 A shared process

-Before commissioning in China, a team of operators flew in to be trained in Finland and Estonia for two weeks.
+A team of operators flew in to be trained in Finland and Estonia for two weeks before commissioning in China.
 The intensive practical training helped speed up commissioning and the launch of production operations at the mill.

 As an agile supplier, Pesmel has already established operations in China to ensure best service for the market and to provide local manufacturers with easy access to high-capacity internal logistics and packing systems.
 The local presence will serve both existing and new customers in the area, facilitating system upgrades and the construction of new packing lines.